cjrhone/react-tap-room/dev_Notes.md

 ### 6/29/18
 Because I'm unsure how to implement functionality, my first objective will be to display my main `App` and `Header`.
 Stretch goal will be to include a clickable link that routes to `NewTapForm` with input boxes.

+### 7/10/18
+Development this week will consist mostly of lifting states, as in, passing information from one component to another.
+Because of the "data down, action up" method React and Angular follow, we have to create methods within the app that passes information to the parent.
+In this case, the parent of TapList, NewTapControl and NewTapForm will be rendered through the `App` component. ( as seen in our diagram)

+Firstly, In our `NewTapControl` component we're creating `handleTroubleshootingConfirmation` to set our `formVisibleOnPage: true` once the ConfirmationQuestions have been confirmed.
+Our `NewTapForm` is instantiated upon confirmation as `{currentlyVisibleContent}`

+Second, In our `NewTapForm` component we will be creating user inputted refs, and on form submit we're running the function `handleNewTapFormSubmission` which pushes our information through a function `props.onNewTapCreation`  -- those values are imported through `NewTapControl` to  `App`

+Finally our  `App` component is where we're putting everything together.
+In our `<Route exact path='/'` we are rendering our current `masterTapList`, which is also being rendered on our Admin component `<Route path='/admin'`.
+Here we are also creating a route for `<Route path='/newtap'`.
+Remember `props.onNewTapCreation` which pushes our information?
+When that is called -- we run the method `handleAddingNewTapToList` which slices the original masterTapList, pushes user inputted newTap information, and sets the state of masterTapList as the newest, most updated list. ( i.e: `this.setState({masterTapList: newMasterTapList});`)